 Section 65 Additional Regulations

-(1) The Congregation may frame additional regulations for its area of jurisdiction (section 26 of the Constitution ELCSA (N-T)).
+(1) The congregation may frame additional regulations for its area of jurisdiction (Section 26 of the Constitution ELCSA (N-T)).

-(2) These additional regulations shall, however, not alter the numerical sequence of the sections of this Code.
+(2) These additional regulations shall, however, not alter the numerical sequence of the Sections of this Code.

 Section 66 Amendments

-(1) A Church Law, in terms of section 61(1) of the Constitution of ELCSA (N-T) is required to amend this Code.
-Such amendments shall be binding on the Congregations.
+(1) A Church Law, in terms of Section 61(1) of the Constitution of ELCSA (N-T) is required to amend this Code.
+Such amendments shall be binding on the congregations.

-(2) Amendments of additional regulations in terms of section 65 shall be by way of a resolution of the General Meeting with a two-thirds majority vote of eligible members present at the meeting.
+(2) Amendments of additional regulations in terms of Section 65 shall be by way of a resolution of the General Meeting with a two-thirds majority vote of eligible members present at the meeting.

 Section 67 Commencement Date